GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 ### How can you rectify this? {: #how-can-you-rectify-this }

-- Review the list of commonly misunderstood permissions for potential mistakes.
+- Review the list of [commonly misunderstood permissions][section-misunderstood-perms] to see if you have committed one of the mistakes listed there.
 - Request only the narrowest permission required to implement your extension's functionality.
 - Remove all unused permissions from your manifests.json's `permissions`, `optional_permissions`, and `host_permissions` arrays.